IR35 reforms from April 2021

 If there is a UK agency in the chain which supplies the contractor via a PSC, the agency is the “fee payer” because it is the party that contracts with the PSC.
 As the fee payer, the agency will have the obligation to operate PAYE/NICs and pay employer NICs and, where applicable, the apprenticeship levy.

 However, the end-user retains responsibility for issuing an SDS and providing a dispute resolution procedure.
 It must provide the SDS to the agency as well as the contractor and the agency must also be allowed to appeal against the assessment.

 The obligation to operate PAYE/NICs remains with the end user if it does not meet its responsibilities, e.g. if it fails to provide an SDS before the first payment is made.
-In addition, HMRC has power to transfer PAYE/NICs liability from the agency to the end-user if there is no realistic prospect of recovery from the agency within a reasonable period, unless this is due to a genuine commercial business failure.
+In addition, HMRC has power to transfer PAYE/NICs liability from the agency to the end-user if there is no realistic prospect of recovery from the agency within a reasonable period.
+HMRC has confirmed in its guidance that it will generally not exercise this power if the failure to account for the PAYE//NICs is due to a genuine commercial business failure.

 There are more complex rules for offshore agencies.
 If in doubt, please contact us for advice.